Lady Yuhwa

 Habaengnyeo or Habaengnyeorang was the daughter of Habaek, and the mother of Dongmyeong of Goguryeo (Ko Chumong), the founder of the kingdom of Goguryeo.
 She was also given the name Yuhwa in Samguk Sagi and Samguk Yusa.

+Lady Yu-hwa was posthumously worshipped as one of Goguryeo's national gods along with her son, King Dongmyeong, and identified with Susin, the goddess of caves.